miladra/problem-solving-by-coding-patterns/src/main/java/com/patterns/binarysearch/MinimumRotatedArray.md

 -5000 <= nums[i] <= 5000
 All the integers of nums are unique. nums is sorted and rotated between 1 and n times.

+# idea

+To clarify the problem, here are some possible questions and answers:

+Can the array contain duplicate elements?
+What should the function return if the input array is empty?
+Is it guaranteed that the input array is sorted in ascending order before being rotated?

+Approach:
+we can use binary search to find the minimum element of the array.
+We will compare the middle element with the last element of the array to determine which half to search next.
+If the middle element is greater than the last element, then it means the minimum element is in the right half of the array.
+Otherwise, it is in the left half of the array.

+The time complexity of this solution is O(log n) since we are dividing the search space in half in each iteration of the while loop.
+The space complexity is O(1) since we are only using a constant amount of extra space to store the left and right pointers.